We may earn money or products from the companies mentioned in this post.

 - While the potatoes cook, Add the oil, minced garlic and chopped onion to a large pan with high walls over medium heat.

 - Cook about 5 minutes or until onions are translucent, then add the flour and cook for another minute or two, stirring frequently.

-- Add the lentils, vegetable broth, paprika, thyme, rosemary, salt and pepper and mix well.
+- Add the lentils, vegetable broth, mixed veggies, paprika, thyme, rosemary, salt and pepper and mix well.

 - Bring to a boil and reduce to low to simmer for 25-30 minutes, or until lentils are tender.

 - Add the tomato paste* and mix well, set aside.

 - Drain the potatoes and add to a bowl (you may want to let them cool for a few minutes).

 - Add the vegan butter, plant milk, salt and pepper to taste and mash with a potato masher.

 - Add the lentil mixture to a large casserole dish, then scoop the potato mixture on top.

 - Spread the potato mixture out evenly and make criss-cross designs using a fork.